BhadraNivedita/Natural_Language_Procession_Project-Personality-prediction-using-NLP/README.md

 This data was collected through the PersonalityCafe forum, as it provides a large selection of people and their MBTI personality type, as well as what they have written.

+# Problem statement:
+The Myers–Briggs Type Indicator (MBTI) is a kind of psychological classification about humans experience using four principal psychological functions, sensation, intuition, feeling, and thinking, constructed by Katharine Cook Briggs and her daughter Isabel Briggs Myers.